When a baby dies, hearts break. It somehow seems wrong when the young die. With them go the dreams of their family for the future they imagined.

 Talking a little about how you and other people might act about the baby’s death helps your child understand grief.
 Children often want to protect their grieving parents.
 To spare them any pain, they will not talk about their own sad or scary thoughts.

 Sometimes they do this because other adults have told them to “be a little man” or not to bother their parents during this time of sorrow.
 Your child may also feel the baby is a forbidden subject if you do not talk to him about what is happening.
-By mentioning some of your own feelings, you make it safe for them to talk about what they’re thinking too
+By mentioning some of your own feelings, you make it safe for them to talk about what they’re thinking too.

 If possible, talk to each child separately.
 Ask them a few questions to learn what ideas they already have about death.
-When you think they are understand what death means, you may choose to add any personal beliefs about what happens after death.
+When you think they are understanding what death means, you may choose to add any personal beliefs about what happens after death.

 Age Makes a Difference.
 Click below for age appropriate guidelines for talking to your children.